ntzwilly/newsweek-replica/README.md

 3. Install Bootstrap in your project
 4. Prepare your project to work with 3 screen sizes: mobile, tablet, and desktop using the Bootstrap
 5. Responsive grid classes
-6. Create these sections of the website for the 3 screen sizes
+6. Create Header and Footer of the website for the 3 screen sizes.

 ## Built With